These Outdoor Plant Parenting Hacks will ensure that your green friends stay healthy and thriving without spending much money.

 10. Use Eggshells and Banana Peels as Fertilizer

-Banana peels and eggshells are also one of the best organic ways to feed your plants than buying readymade fertilizers.
+Banana peels and eggshells are also some of the best organic ways to feed your plants, unlike buying readymade fertilizers.
 They both are rich in phosphorous and potassium, which help in the growth of foliage, flower, and fruit production.

 Mix a handful of crushed eggshells and banana peels in the growing medium and water well.
 You can also bury these into the soil when planting for best results.